 The 100-round hopper is easy to refill and empties in under 45 seconds.
-The rounds travel up to 100 feet per second, making this a fast and powerful blaster.
+The rounds travel up to 100 feet per second to hit targets at range.

-The batteries may not last too long, though the Nerf rechargeable battery pack is compatible and will last much longer.
+The batteries may not last too long.
+Nerf rechargeable battery pack is compatible and will last much longer.

-Capable of firing quickly and shooting long-range, up to 75 feet.
-Easy to load, even for youngsters.
+Capable of firing quickly with smooth cocking.
+Shoots long-range up to 75 feet.
+Easy to load for kids with quick open barrel.

-Only holds 6 darts at a time, and they occasionally jam when the barrel fails to rotate.
+Only holds six darts at a time, and they occasionally jam when the barrel fails to rotate.

-Exciting high-impact shooting.
+High-impact shooting.
 No need for batteries thanks to spring action.
-Blasts two rounds with one shot.
+Blasts 2 rounds with one shot.

 Limited firepower and durability compared to some others, and jams are common.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 The Nerf gun is an enduring toy that engages the mind and body in imaginative, active play.
 It doesn't matter if you're young or old, if you've got a Nerf gun in your hand, you've also got a smile on your face.
 However, if it's been a while since you've purchased one, you're going to need help choosing the best one for you.

 Do you prefer fast-paced, automated fire or load-and-shoot precision?
 That choice is yours, but you'll need a gun that's not too big or too heavy to handle, if you want to stay nimble.
 You can shoot several styles of (safe) darts, but what really matters is range and reloading speed.